Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 A growing number of countries, regions and municipalities in Europe are starting to explore the use of social outcomes contracts (SOCs).
 Also known as social impact bonds (SIBs) or impact bonds in the UK*, these outcomes-focused financing mechanisms are used to address a variety of complex social challenges in society.
 According to our global Impact Bond Dataset, to date, 47 SOCs have been launched across European Union states, including Portugal, the Netherlands, France, Finland, Belgium, Germany, Austria, and Sweden, with a number of authorities in other countries beginning to explore the scope for developing them.
 From tackling homelessness to improving child welfare and education, these approaches have been used in and adapted to a variety of contexts.
 So how and when is the best way to use these initiatives?

-In this Engaging with Evidence session, we'll be joined by a group of expert policymakers and leading practitioners to take stock of the state of play of SOCs in Europe.
-Together, we'll reflect on how this model is being adapted in different contexts and seek to understand how these financing mechanisms can be best applied.
-To recognise some of the practical considerations for successful development and implementation of SOCs, we'll look at some of the countries that have been leading the way with SOCs in Europe, and explore the drivers, success factors and constraints underpinning these initiatives.
+In this Engaging with Evidence session, we were joined by a group of expert policymakers and leading practitioners to take stock of the state of play on SOCs in Europe.
+Together, we reflected on how this model is being adapted in different contexts and sought to understand how these financing mechanisms can be best applied.
+To recognise some of the practical considerations for successful development and implementation of SOCs, we looked at some of the countries that have been leading the way with SOCs in Europe, and explored the drivers, success factors and constraints underpinning these initiatives.

-This session will be of particular interest to those interested in developing SOCs, and in understanding the evidence around the suitability of using this tool to address complex social problems.
+This session was of particular interest to those interested in developing SOCs, and in understanding the evidence around the suitability of using this tool to address complex social problems.

 *There is some variation in the way terms such as ‘social outcomes contracts’ (SOCs) and ‘social impact bonds’ (SIBs) are used to describe cross-sector partnerships that fund social programmes or services on the basis of outcomes achieved.
-At the GO Lab, we use these terms interchangeably.
+At the Government Outcomes Lab (GO Lab), we use these terms interchangeably.
 To find out more on our definitions, check out our glossary here.